Birkbeck2/web-development/javascript-values-and-data-types.md

 ```

 ![Logging typeof to the console](images/js-typeof-blah.png)

+## But why?

+At this point you know what data types are, but you may be wondering, why do they matter?
+Why is it important for JavaScript to interpret `2` as a number and `"2"` as a string?

+It has to do with how the values are used in the program.
+Many uses depend on a particular data type, so the language allows, and often requires, that you explicitly set data types through the syntax you use.

+In the next section, things will become clearer when we look at some of the basic ways to use values, with *operators*.

 ## References
 Marijn Haverbeke, *Eloquent JavaScript: A Modern Introduction to Programming*, third edition, 2018, [https://eloquentjavascript.net/](https://eloquentjavascript.net/).